Jjustmee23/boekhoud/INSTALLATION.md

 1. Check the logs as described in the troubleshooting section
 2. Refer to the project documentation
-3. Create an issue on the GitHub repository
+3. Create an issue on the GitHub repository: https://github.com/Jjustmee23/boekhoud